Customize Object Schema (BOD, JSON, ANY)

 Tutorial

-In this tutorial, we will explore how you can create custom messages (BODs and JSON), in some cases directly from the File Template, Connection Points, and in other cases from the Data Catalog
+In this tutorial, we will explore how to create custom messages (BODs and JSON), sometimes directly from the File Template or Connection Points, and other times from the Data Catalog.
+Here is a Layout of what will be covered.

 1. File Template